 In October 2013, we launched a 3-year randomized control trial to evaluate our program.
 Thanks to a generous multi-year grant of over $1 million, this independent evaluation will measure the impact of our program and its unique components on the lives of our business owners and their families, and guide our expansion process and program developments.
 Moreover, it will contribute to the ongoing policy debate on the creation of sustainable mechanisms for poverty alleviation.

-Munshi Sulaiman, Research Coordinator at BRAC Research and Evaluation Unit, is the Principal Investigator for the impact study and is assisted by Rachel Proefke, Research Associate at BRAC.
+The impact study is conducted by Innovations for Poverty Action with Munshi Salaiman as the Principal Investigator.
 Additionally, the contribution of Jiaying Zhao of Princeton University and Anuj K. Shah of Chicago Booth School of Business will help assess the effects of a motivational intervention and the extent to which moving business owners out of extreme poverty affects their decision-making.

 Field staff uses Google.org sponsored mobile application Open Data Kit (ODK) for data collection via smartphones generously donated by the Motorola Mobility Foundation.